 Social media tips and tricks:

-• Ask questions!
+- Ask questions!
 It’s such a simple thing, but many fail to do it.
-You can continuously gather feedback just by asking what people think.
+You can continuously gather customer feedback just by asking what people think.
 Be specific and keep it short and sweet.

-• Post links to surveys and promote your other methods for gathering feedback.
+- Post links to surveys and promote your other methods for gathering restaurant feedback.

 Suggestions box or comments book

-An easier, but perhaps less effective, way for gathering feedback is with a suggestions box or comments book, where customers can discreetly submit their thoughts.
+An easier (but perhaps less effective) way to gather cafe or restaurant customer feedback is through a suggestions box or comments book, where customers can discreetly submit their thoughts.

 Make sure the box or book is in a convenient place where it’s easy for customers to see, with a clear invitation for them to provide feedback — whether good or bad.
 It sounds obvious, but also make sure that the box or book is in a space where they have room to write, and that there are plenty of pens and feedback cards.